Dundee: Music

 Dundee's principal concert auditorium, the Caird Hall (named after its benefactor, the jute baron James Key Caird) in the City Square regularly hosts the Royal Scottish National Orchestra.
 Various smaller venues host local and international musicians during Dundee's annual Jazz, Guitar and Blues Festivals.
+In 2025, LiveHouse Dundee, a new large-scale live music and events venue opened in the former Mecca Bingo hall on the city's Nethergate, expanding Dundee's capacity to host major touring acts, conferences and cultural events.

 Dundee has hosted the National Mod a number of times – 1902, 1913, 1937, 1959 and 1974.

-Dundee also hosted BBC Radio 1's Big Weekend back in 2006 and was due to host for a second time in 2020 but it was cancelled due to the COVID-19 pandemic.
-Dundee hosted the event again on 26th-28 May 2023 at Camperdown Park in the north-west of the city.

-Popular music groups such as the 1970s soul-funk outfit Average White Band, the Associates, the band Spare Snare, Danny Wilson, the Hazey Janes, and the Indie rock bands the View and the Law are from Dundee.
+Popular music groups such as the 1970s soul-funk outfit Average White Band, the Associates, the band Spare Snare, Danny Wilson, the Hazey Janes, the Indie rock bands the View and the Law, and DJ Hannah Laing are from Dundee.
 Musician, songwriter and performer Michael Marra was born and raised in Dundee.
 Ricky Ross of Deacon Blue and singer-songwriter KT Tunstall are former pupils of the High School of Dundee, although Tunstall is not a native of the city.
 The Northern Irish indie rock band Snow Patrol was formed by students at the University of Dundee.
 Brian Molko, lead singer of Placebo, grew up in the city as did Ian Cussick, singer of Lake.

+Dundee has hosted several music events, including BBC Radio 1's Big Weekend in 2006 and again in 2023 at Camperdown Park in the north-west of the city.
+The city was due to host the event in 2020, but this was cancelled due to the COVID-19 pandemic.
+Dundee staged its own music festival, Carnival 56 in 2017, a large outdoor music festival that also took place at Camperdown, although the event was cancelled after one year.
+From 2025, Dundee began hosting Doof in the Park, an annual electronic music festival held in Camperdown too organised by Dundee DJ Hannah Laing, and has also hosted the Discovery Festival at Slessor Gardens.
 At the end of June, Dundee hosts an annual blues festival known as the Dundee Blues Bonanza.